|Welcome / Gallery / Shop / About Cyndee / About Gourds / Art Process / Resources|

 Color and Embellishment

 I use professional quality acrylic inks, stains, dyes and paints for both environmental and aesthetic reasons.
 Professional acrylic mediums are permanent and light fast.
 Applied properly, acrylics are translucent, enhancing the natural beauty of the gourd.
 Gourds can be embellished with beads, weaving and basketry materials, cloth and leather.
 Gourds can be sculpted and joined using pieces of gourd, wood and clay.
 Another popular decorative technique is to inlay stone, glass, metals or shells.
-In my gourd work, all embellishment materials are securely attached either by stitchery, or pegged in and glued with professional carpenters wood glue.
+In my gourd work, all embellishment materials are securely attached either by stitchery, or pegged in and glued with professional carpenters wood glue or apoxy clay.